-1 Select Menu > Go to homegroup.
+1 Press Menu and select Go to homegroup.

 2 Press Select, and the radio now shows your homegroup in the default display.

 You may be able to use a function key to toggle between your homegroup, and the currently selected zone and workgroup.